 Recommended walk: Fingle Bridge and the Teign gorge

-This 3½-mile ‘circular’ (oblong really) is one of the most popular walks on Dartmoor, taking you from the picturesque Fingle Bridge, south of Drewsteignton, along the Fisherman’s Path which hugs the north side of the River Teign, passing through deciduous woodland and mossy rocks.
-There are several places where you can swim in the deep pools of the river.
+This 3½-mile ‘circular’ (oblong really) is one of the most popular walks on Dartmoor, takes you from the picturesque Fingle Bridge, south of Drewsteignton, along the Fisherman’s Path which hugs the north side of the River Teign, passing through deciduous woodland and mossy rocks, and returning along the higher Hunter’s Path beneath Castle Drogo.

 Dorset’s varied countryside and coastline provide excellent opportunities for walking.
 The standout piece in Dorset’s repertoire is the hugely popular South West Coast Path, which combines heritage, flora, fauna, geology and spectacular coastal scenery.
 The UK’s longest national trail, it runs for 630 miles from Minehead in Somerset to Poole in Dorset’s east, tracing the coastlines of Cornwall, Devon and Dorset on the way.
 The Dorset section offers some of the most spectacular seaside scenery and the path provides access to the entire length of the Jurassic Coast World Heritage Site, which runs from east Devon to Old Harry Rocks, off Studland.